 - 2 cups granola cereal with almonds & raisins (I used Quaker brand)

-Place tablespoon-sized scoops of the mixture on the prepared baking sheet.
-Refrigerate the pan for about 40 minutes until the chocolate has set and hardened.
+- Place tablespoon-sized scoops of the mixture on the prepared baking sheet.
+Allow the bites to set at room temperature until the chocolate is set: 2-3 hours.